-Khmer Association for Development of Countryside Cambodia (KAFDOC) is a non-profit NGO located in Kratie Province in Cambodia.
+Khmer Association for Development of Countryside (KAFDOC) is a non-profit NGO located in Kratie Province in Cambodia.
 It was founded on 23rd of October 1993 by a group of former refugees and professors who work for Community development in Kratie to analyze Khmer farmers’ needs in rural areas in order to improve the quality of life and sustainable social and economic development.

 Context of the intervention zone

-Our main target groups are vulnerable and poor women, children, disabled people, farmer groups and fishery groups who are living in remote rural areas.
-We offer programs focusing on generating incomes, improving their education, their healthcare and agricultural production, promoting children rights, gender equity, good governance and reducing disaster risks.
+Our main target groups are vulnerable and poor women, children, people with disabilities, farmer groups and fishery groups who are living in remote rural areas.
+We offer programs focusing on generating incomes, improving their education, their healthcare and agricultural production, promoting children’s rights, gender equality, good governance and reduction of disaster risks.

 In addition, KAFDOC enhances target communities’ capacity building, with particular focus on vulnerable women, children and Community Based-Organisations (CBO).
 We aim to achieve this goal through improving health care, natural resources management, and education and disaster risk reduction.